Explore-Share logo and link to home

 More info

 Participants should remember to bring mountain boots, sunglasses, a 30 litre backpack, a Daisy chain or Longe, 2 screw carabiners and 2 pairs of gloves.
-If you do not have a harness, helmet, classic crampons and a classic ice axe, I can rent you those items for 5€/day.
+If you do not have a harness, helmet, classic crampons and a classic ice axe, you have the option to rent them.

 FAQs